Food on the Trek: What to Expect in Nepal Tea House (2026 Guide)

 Manaslu Trek Food

-On the Manaslu trek, dal bhat is the main meal, often with free refills.
-Lower-altitude teahouses offer momos, noodle soups, and simple Western dishes, while higher camps focus on dal bhat and thukpa.
+On the Manaslu trek, dal bhat is the main and most reliable meal, often served with generous free refills.
+Lower-altitude teahouses offer momos, noodle soups, and simple Western dishes for variety, while higher camps focus almost entirely on dal bhat and thukpa.
+Breakfast usually includes Tibetan bread, eggs, pancakes, and a hot cup of tea or coffee.
+Prices rise steadily with altitude as supplies become increasingly harder to transport into this restricted and remote region.

 Langtang Valley Trek Food